-(2) 25% of the shares underlying this option vested on March 1, 2018, with the remaining shares vesting in equal monthly installments over the next three years, subject to the executive officer's continuous service through each such vesting date.
+25% of the shares underlying this option vested on March 1, 2018, with the remaining shares vesting in equal monthly installments over the next three years, subject to the named executive officer's continuous service through each such vesting date.
+(3)

-(3) 1/36th of the shares underlying this option vest on September 23, 2020.
+1/36th of the shares underlying this option vested on September 23, 2020.
 Thereafter, 1/36th of the shares underlying this option vest monthly on the 23rd day in each month.
-In addition, the grant agreement provides for an "early exercise" feature subject to our right to repurchase unvested shares upon Mr. Pomel's termination from employment or service relationship with Datadog for any reason.
+In addition, the grant agreement provides for an "early exercise" feature subject to our right to repurchase unvested shares upon the named executive officer's termination from employment or service relationship with Datadog for any reason.
+(4)